rlads2017G1/old-blog/_posts/2017-12-11-Life_Tables.md

 |  8  | 0.0000020 | 12700 | 0.02540 | 0.2032  | 0.0000010 | 0.500000 | 1.2829 | 3.06727 | 0.0812198 | 0.0847117 | 0.0000001 |  0.0128978  | 0.0000001 |     0.0132632      |
 |  9  | 0.0000000 |   0   | 0.00000 | 0.0000  | 0.0000000 |   NaN    | 1.2829 | 3.06727 | 0.0812198 | 0.0847117 | 0.0000000 |  0.0000000  | 0.0000000 |     0.0000000      |

+Note that I edited the column names of the table in a text editor to make it display in **LaTeX** style.
+There is no simple `knitr` function (at least I don't know) that print out pretty displayed style text in a table generated from a data frame
 <br>
 <br>